-Fig. 7 overlays effective pressure simulated by SHAKTI on top of satellite-derived velocity observations 278 from Beaud and others (2022).
-Observations show a pre-surge acceleration begins in November 2017, but 279 the model outputs indicate a decrease in effective pressure during this acceleration (Kamb, 1987; Björnsson, 280 1998).
-At the beginning of June 2018, Bhambri and others (2020) describe a rapid but brief acceleration, 281 which corresponds to the peak of about 5.5 m d^{-1} described by Beaud and others (2022) at the same time, 282 coinciding with a series of modeled "spikes" in hydraulic head at the beginning of the 2018 melt season.
-As 283 the drainage system enters its efficient summer state, the surge then enters a very slow "semi-quiescent" 284 period during which velocity is only slightly higher than normal summer velocities, lasting until September 285 2018 (Beaud and others, 2022).
-The glacier then accelerates again, reaching speeds of approximately 2 286 m d-1 by November 2018 and 3.5 m d-1 in January 2019.
-Another surge peak occurs from late April to 287 early May 2019 (Bhambri and others, 2020).
-A small GLOF of the ice-dammed lake, which damaged the 288 Karakoram Highway, follows from June 22-23, 2019 (Bhambri and others, 2020; Beaud and others, 2022).
-289
+Fig. 7 overlays effective pressure simulated by SHAKTI on top of satellite-derived velocity observations 283 from Beaud and others (2022).
+Observations show a pre-surge acceleration begins in November 2017, but the model outputs indicate a decrease in effective pressure during this acceleration (Kamb, 1987; Björnsson, 285 1998).
+At the beginning of June 2018, Bhambri and others (2020) describe a rapid but brief acceleration, 286 which corresponds to the peak of about 5.5 m d^{-1} described by Beaud and others (2022) at the same time, 287 coinciding with a series of modeled spikes in hydraulic head at the beginning of the 2018 melt season.
+As 288 the drainage system enters its efficient summer state, the surge then enters a very slow "semi-quiescent" 289 period during which velocity is only slightly higher than normal summer velocities, lasting until September 290 2018 (Beaud and others, 2022).
+The glacier then accelerates again, reaching speeds of approximately 2 m d^{-1} by November 2018 and 3.5 m d^{-1} in January 2019.
+Another surge peak occurs from late April to 292 early May 2019 (Bhambri and others, 2020).
+A small GLOF of the ice-dammed lake, which damaged the 293 Karakoram Highway, follows from June 22-23, 2019 (Bhambri and others, 2020; Beaud and others, 2022).
+Our simulated spring and fall dips in effective pressure correspond with Beaud and others (2022)'s 295 observations of spring and fall speedups at Shishper Glacier even during quiescent (non-surging) periods.
+296 The model results show larger and longer-duration effective pressure drops in spring compared to fall, 297 aligning with observations of larger spring speedups.
+These spikes in hydraulic head appear more extreme 298 than what may be expected in real life, in which localized buildups of very high water pressure would more quickly be resolved through hydraulic jacking and/or fracturing of the overlying ice.
+Overall, these findings support the hypotheses of observational studies suggesting that seasonal hydrology evolution is largely driving seasonal glacier motion trends in HMA (e.g., Nanni and others (2023); Sam and others (2018)).